 If you do choose a platform, you have to decide whether you would like a rear-mount platform or a mid-mount platform.
 Rear-mount platforms have pumps that are more accessible and have greater reach and sweep capabilities, offering the ability to get more water out faster.
 Mid-mount platforms offer a lower travel height, a necessity for apparatuses in towns and cities with low-hanging trees or low bridges, especially in a historic district of town.

-Whether you’re set on an aerial fire apparatus or need some guidance to help you choose, Jon’s Mid America is here for you.
+Whether you’re set on an aerial fire apparatus or need some guidance to help you when selecting a fire truck ladder, Jon’s Mid America is here for you.
 Contact us and we’ll help you choose the apparatus that’s best for your department.